The 10 Most Loved Things to Do in Lourmarin

 The name was inspired by hunters who used to put this goodie in their hunting bags called sac à gibier.
 Do not confuse it with another Provençal specialty, pompe à l’huile d’olive, which has a brioche-like texture.

 Confession: It took me a few years of living in the Luberon before I finally tried gibassier.
 I just was never interested because I thought it looked unattractive (Note to self: Never judge a biscuit by its cover).
-But I tried it, loved it, and I’m now hooked.
-I can finish it in one sitting.
+But I tried it, loved it, and got hooked.
+Here’s my gibassier loyalty card as proof:

 Tips